yamedvedya/camera_viewer/README.md

 # General info:
 This utility allows displaying images from 2d Tango detectors and to do simple analysis.

-Right now TTTGW (LM screens), Vimba cameras and Lambda detector are supported.
+Right now TangoTine (LM screens) and Vimba cameras are supported.

+Full instruction can be found here: https://confluence.desy.de/display/FSP23/Camera+viewer

 # Installation:
+To install run setup.sh

-The utility is written in Python3+PyQt5 and utilize scipy and numpy packdges , so you need to setup this packages first.
+The utility is written in Python3+PyQt5 and utilize scipy and numpy packdges.

 ## Configuration @P23
 The utility is installed @hasep23web and @hasep23sdd.
 You can start it by executing "camera" in the terminal.